ibm-messaging/mq-container/docs/internals.md

 3. If requested, it creates TLS key stores under `/run/runmqdevserver`, and configures MQ and the web server to use them

 A special version of `runmqserver` is used in the developer image, which performs extra actions like starting the web server.
 This is built using the `mqdev` [build constraint](https://golang.org/pkg/go/build/#hdr-Build_Constraints).

+## Prometheus metrics
+[Prometheus](https://prometheus.io) metrics are generated for the queue manager as follows:

+1. A connection is established with the queue manager
+2. Metrics are discovered by subscribing to topics that provide meta-data on metric classes, types and elements
+3. Subscriptions are then created for each topic that provides this metric data
+4. Metrics are initialised using Prometheus names mapped from their element descriptions
+5. The metrics are then registered with the Prometheus registry as Prometheus Gauges
+6. Publications are processed on a periodic basis to retrieve the metric data
+7. An HTTP server is setup to listen for requests from Prometheus on `/metrics` port `9157`
+8. Prometheus requests are handled by updating the Prometheus Gauges with the latest metric data
+9. These updated Prometheus Gauges are then collected by the Prometheus registry